Brittany Cartwright Wows In Plunging Baby Blue Mini Dress As She Shows Off ‘Vanderpump Rules’ Season 8 Look

 Brittany Cartwright knows how to stop Instagram in its tracks.
 The newlywed Vanderpump Rules beauty posted a new photo to show off her new look ahead of the eighth season of the Bravo reality show.

-Brittany, 30, posed in a plunging, baby blue wrap mini dress and clear heels.
+Brittany, 30, posed in a plunging, baby blue, wrap mini dress and clear heels.
 The dress showed off the Bravo star’s toned legs, no doubt the result of her many pre-wedding workouts ahead of her recent nuptials to Jax Taylor.

 In the new photo, Brittany’s long hair is in waves as she poses in the entryway to Lisa Vanderpump’s West Hollywood hotspot, SUR, which serves as the backdrop for Vanderpump Rules.
-As usual, Brittany tagged her hair and makeup team and stylist, as well as Kyle Chan, the designer of her wedding ring.
+As usual, Brittany tagged her hair and makeup team, and stylist, as well as Kyle Chan, the designer of her wedding ring.

 It’s no surprise that Brittany’s 1.3 million Instagram followers had a lot to say about her sexy snap.
 While many fans begged to know when the new season of Vanderpump Rules will air on Bravo, most fans were much more interested in Brittany’s stunning look.